thecclub/nginx_tour/README.md

 * When the user logs in display a greeting -- done
 * Ask the user to go into a certain folder -- done
-* Ask user to change a file
+* Ask user to change a file -- done
 * Check if file changed is correctly configured

 Note